 For example, when Mary authenticates, the FilterID string RADIUS sends is Sales, so the Firebox puts Mary in the Sales RADIUS group for as long as she is authenticated.
-If users John and Alice subsequently authenticate, and RADIUS puts the same FilterID value Sales in the Access-Accept messages for John and Alice, then Mary, John, and Alice are all in the Sales group.
-You can create a policy that allows the group Sales to access a resource.
+If users John and Alice authenticate next, and RADIUS puts the same FilterID value Sales in the Access-Accept messages for John and Alice, then Mary, John, and Alice are all in the Sales group.
+You can create a policy that allows the group Sales to get access to a resource.

 For example, you might allow the Sales group to access the Internet using a Filtered-HTTP policy.
 Then you can filter their web access with WebBlocker.
-A different policy in Policy Manager can allow the IT Support users to access the Internet with the Unfiltered-HTTP policy, so that they access the web without WebBlocker filtering.
-You use the RADIUS group name (or user names) in the From list of a policy to show which group (or which users) can use the policy.
+A different policy in Policy Manager can allow the IT Support users to access the Internet with the Unfiltered-HTTP policy, so that they get access to the web without WebBlocker filtering.
+You use the RADIUS group name (or user names) in the From list of a policy to show to which group (or which users) the policy applies.

 Timeout and Retry Values